knfcz/react-form-validation/readme.md

 ## Creating your own validation rules

-Validation rules always get a value as a params and should return:
+Validation rules always get a value as a param and should return:

 -   If the value is valid: false
 -   If invalid: A tuple containing the error name and parameters (if any)